If you’ve heard of CBD salve and you’re wondering what it is and what it’s good for, this article is for you.

 How Does CBD Salve Work?

 CBD works by interacting with your body’s endocannabinoid system (ECS).
-The ECS is a receptor system responsible for regulating every vital function in your body used for moment-to-moment functioning.
+The ECS is a receptor system responsible for regulating every vital function used for moment-to-moment functioning.

 There are two main types of receptors in your ECS: